Sacroiliac Joint Dysfunction

 Sacroiliac Joint Dysfunction: Low Back And Leg Pain

 The sacroiliac joint, also known as the SI joint, connects the lower spine to the pelvis.
-Alongside robust ligaments, the joint facilitates the transfer of power along our back and supports us to perform complex movements like weight-bearing, walking, and running.
+Alongside robust ligaments, it facilitates the transfer of power along the back and supports complex movements like weight-bearing, walking, and running.

-By nature, the SI joint is not very flexible.
+The SI joint is not very flexible by nature.
 Damage or degeneration of the SI joint can be significantly detrimental to a patient’s quality of life.

 Mild cases can be resolved with conservative treatment.
-However, in cases of long term wear and tear, severe degeneration of the joint can lead to a serious loss in the lower back’s stability and mobility.
+However, in cases of long-term wear and tear, severe degeneration of the joint can lead to a serious loss of lower back stability and mobility.

 Causes of Sacroiliac Joint Dysfunction